 Excel Automation as a Financial Planning Tool

+So what are the best excel automation tools?
 Let's map Excel automation in the financial workflow context.
 Various forms of financial analysis are conducted to help in informed decision-making.
 These include different forms of reports, budgets, financial forecasts, financial models, etc. All of which require working on huge data sets.
 Here excel automation can be leveraged to streamline these processes, and simplify what might be otherwise complicated, time-consuming, repetitive, and hence error-prone procedures.
-Imagine simplifying the budget forecasting process by generating the payroll budget with a click!
+Imagine simplifying the financial forecasting process by generating the payroll budget with a click!

 Time to get into technical details.
 Excel comes with functions that simplify any process by performing pre-specified tasks to arrive at an output once the command has been run.
 A good example is that of arriving at a project’s NPV with the input of a simple formula and the required variables, which if done manually needs to follow a lengthy series of steps.
 Below are some of the automation tools that further up the game and save an immense amount of effort and time for the user – Macros, VBAs and RPAs.